 Kim is an accomplished artist herself.
 In May of each of the last four years and for the foreseeable future, Kim makes Out!
 Raleigh inviting and festive.
 Kim designs the Out!
 Raleigh decorations and, in a flurry of activity that begins a few days before the Festival, she leads a team of folks who transform Fayetteville Street into Out!
 Raleigh.

-We are pleased to announce that Kimberly Chapin is the LGBT Center of Raleigh’s Volunteer of the Year.
-The Award will be presented to her at the LGBT Center’s 7th Annual Awards Gala on Friday, October 16th, 2015 as a part of our celebration of National Coming Out Week.
+We are pleased to announce that Kimberly Chapin is the LGBT Center of Raleigh’s Volunteer of the Year for 2015.
+The Award was presented to her at the LGBT Center’s 7th Annual Awards Gala on Friday, October 16th, 2015 as a part of our celebration of National Coming Out Week.